ML4GW/aframe/aframe/pipelines/sandbox/README.md

 export AFRAME_TRAIN_RUN_DIR=s3://{your-bucket}/$RUN_LABEL/training
 ```

-The `law` `Tasks` responsible for training data generation will automatically transfer your data to the s3 storage!
+The `law` `Tasks` responsible for training data generation will automatically transfer your data to s3 storage.
+The
-The rest of the pipeline will work out of the box!
+rest of the pipeline (export, inference, etc.) is compatible with s3 storage and will work out of the box.

 ## Tips and Tricks
 If you wish to launch an analysis with the freedom of ending